-Two indicators are employed to measure the stress in China's debt markets.
-The first one is the bond yield spread, which is a useful predictor of recession5; the second is the sovereign debt spread, showing international liquidity.
+Two indicators are employed to measure the stress in China's debt markets following the conventional literature.
+The first one is the bond yield spread, which is a useful predictor of recession; the second is the sovereign debt spread, showing international liquidity.